Irma is "bigger, faster" than Hurricane Andrew, Gov. Scott Warns

-Hurricane Irma is "bigger, faster and stronger" than Hurricane Andrew, the devastating Category 5 hurricane that trounced the Sunshine State a quarter-century ago, Florida Gov. Rick Scott warned on Wednesday.
+Deadly hurricane Irma is "bigger, faster and stronger" than Hurricane Andrew, the devastating Category 5 hurricane that caused major damage in the Sunshine State a quarter-century ago, Florida Gov. Rick Scott warned on Wednesday.

-Hurricane Andrew, which made landfall in Homestead, Fla., in 1992, left a path of destruction in its wake, costing an adjusted $47.8 billion in damage and leaving 65 dead.
+Andrew, which made landfall in Homestead, Fla., in 1992, left a path of destruction, costing an adjusted $47.8 billion in damage and leaving 65 dead.
 Another 43 indirect deaths were attributed to Andrew, according to Weather.com.

 It was one of only three Category 5 hurricanes on record to make landfall in the continental United States.